GROUP CLASSES via Skype

-After about 15 minutes, Padma will lead the group into a guided meditation.
+After the monthly talk or the Q&A time, Padma will lead the group into a guided meditation.

-Once a month, the first Monday of the month, classes are scheduled for a longer talk by Padma, up to 30 minutes, and then the 30 minute silent meditation.
+Once a month, the first Monday of the month, classes are scheduled for a longer talk by Padma, up to 40+ minutes, followed by a 30 minute silent meditation.

 It is not required to remain rigid in your body during the meditation, rather it is suggested that each person be free and feel at ease in their sitting.
 If someone needs to adjust their seat or even get up for any reason, they should feel free to.
 As much as possible, though, it is recommended that each person attempt to stay as still and quiet as possible to best cultivate stillness in the shared awareness.
 If you do move, then have an awareness and respect of the space of meditation in the group, and a watchfulness of how your movements affect the attention in the group.

-At the conclusion of the silent meditation, the facilitator will chime a bell or say, “Take your own time.”
+At the conclusion of the silent meditation, in the ‘in-person group’ the facilitator will chime a bell or say, “Take your own time.”
 They may guide a brief practice of rubbing the palms together and washing the hands over the face as a concluding practice.

 Everyone is then free to fully move and stretch out.
 Often a discussion follows amongst the group, often about some idea about the meditation or any other related topic.
 The class ends with everyone tidying up the space to leave it as it was found, and taking care that everyone has a safe ride home.
 You will be refreshed and inspired.

 During the time before the next meeting, you may email to Padma or to the host any questions or concerns that come up.